-As a child not knowing I had Cerebral Palsy, I lived in the hope that with exercise my problems would somehow miraculously disappear and whatever I had, would right itself if I persevered long enough.
+As a child, and not knowing I had cerebral palsy, I still continued to live with hope that with exercises, my physical disabilities would disappear and that whatever I had would right itself, if I persevered long enough.

 How wrong I was.
-There is no cure.
-All I can hope for now, is a better quality of life living with the condition and my ability to cope.
-In general terms, treatment focuses on ways for us to maintain and improve their quality of life and overall health.
-I have always been aware of the need to look at my lifestyle and being born premature meant that would inevitably become an even bigger priority.
+Now as I age, all I can hope for is a better quality of life.
+In general terms, treatment for cerebral palsy focuses on ways for us to maintain and improve our quality of life, our lifestyle and overall health.
+I was always aware that I needed to look at my lifestyle, and being born premature meant that would inevitably become an even bigger priority.

-For someone who is born full term and lives with Cerebral Palsy, means they don’t have the added complications of a baby born with Cerebral Palsy who is born prematurely.
-That said, I believe it is important for everyone living with the condition to look at their lifestyle so they find ways to increase their quality of life.
+A baby who is born full term and who has cerebral palsy may not face the added complications of a baby who is premature and who is born with the condition.
+But it is important for everyone living with cerebral palsy to look at their lifestyle, so they may improve their quality of life.

-Given that in my formative years I was considered as normal as the next child, my life now is far from normal.
-Living with Cerebral Palsy means my central nervous system is affected and although I don’t have difficulties with eating or swallowing, I do have digestive problems including Reflux and IBS, made worse because of cerebral palsy, and because I was born prematurely.
+Even though I was considered normal, my life was far from normal.
+Living with cerebral palsy means my central nervous system is affected and although I don’t have difficulties with eating or swallowing, I do have digestive problems, reflux and IBS, made worse because of cerebral palsy, and because I was born prematurely.
 Those difficulties continually interfere with my lifestyle.

-The scary part is not knowing how we will age and what further complications we will have to deal with, as my brain cells deteriorate.
-It is also the reason why it’s even more important for us to concentrate on our healthier lifestyle sooner, rather than later.
+The scary part is not knowing how I will age with the condition and what further complications I will have to deal with, as my brain cells deteriorate.
+It is also the reason why it’s even more important I concentrate on a healthier lifestyle.

 A healthy lifestyle is important for everyone, but particularly for those of us who deal with cerebral palsy, because it is a condition that brings additional complications.